Siege of Emesa (638)

-The siege of Emesa in 638 was laid by a coalition force of Arab Christian tribes from Jazira which mustered by Heraclius in an attempt to stimy the losses of Byzantine territories due to rapid expansion of the Rashidun Caliphate in the Levant.
+The siege of Emesa in 638 was laid by a coalition force of Arab Christian tribes from Jazira which was mustered by Heraclius in an attempt to stem the losses of Byzantine territories due to the rapid expansion of the Rashidun Caliphate in the Levant.

 Background

 After the devastating defeat in the Battle of Yarmouk, the remainder of the Byzantine Empire was left vulnerable.
 With few military resources left, it was no longer in a position to attempt a military comeback in Syria.
 To gain time to prepare a defense of the rest of his empire, Heraclius needed the Muslims occupied in Syria.

-Heraclius thus sought help from the Christian Arab tribes which came of Jazirah which particularly came from two cities along the Euphrates river, Circesium and Hīt.
+Heraclius thus sought help from the Christian Arab tribes which came of Jazirah particularly from two cities along the Euphrates river, Circesium and Hīt.
 The tribes mustered a large army and marched against Emesa in no time, which was erected as military headquarter by Abu Ubaydah at the time.